 This graphic novel is another retelling / re-imaging of Superman’s origin story.
 From the collapse of Krypton, to the Kent farm in Kansas, from the military, to the depths of the ocean, and becoming a superhero in Metropolis.

-The Dark Knights, a twisted version of Batman, come out of a door between worlds.
-Batman is trapped in the Dark Multiverse and the Justice League must go and find the metals which can win the war against the Dark Knights and Barbatos, their master.
+The Dark Knights, a twisted version of Batman, comes out between worlds.
+Batman is trapped in the Dark Multiverse and the Justice League must find the metals.

 A a more naïve, less powerful version of Superman joined with a less moralistic more sarcastic version of Batman is a winning formula.